XIADENGMA/Poe_Bot_Crawler/README.md

 2. Installs dependencies
 3. Runs the crawler with your stored credentials
 4. Commits and pushes any changes to the repository
+5. Uploads build artifacts for each run, which can be downloaded from the GitHub Actions interface

 To set up automated updates:

 1. Push this repository to GitHub
 2. Go to your repository settings → Secrets and variables → Actions
 3. Add the following repository secrets:
-   - `POE_P_B`: Your Poe p-b cookie value
+   - `P_B`: Your Poe p-b cookie value
-   - `POE_P_LAT`: Your Poe p-lat cookie value
+   - `P_LAT`: Your Poe p-lat cookie value

 The GitHub Actions workflow will use these secrets to authenticate with Poe and run the crawler without exposing your credentials.
+Each workflow run will also produce downloadable artifacts containing the output files and logs, which are retained for 30 days.

 ## Project Structure